pavelmasek/elasticsearch-workshop/lesson-0/README.md

 4. Playground is ready so go to play.

 ## Task todo
-1. Get all posts with Pinterest or Tiktok network (1893)
+1. Get all posts with Pinterest or Tiktok network.
+(1893)
-1. Get all posts which has some attachments (4952)
+1. Get all posts which has some attachments.
+(4952)
-    * Get posts with link attachments (3242)
+    * Get posts with link attachments.
+(3242)
-    * Get posts with video & photo attachments (4452)
+    * Get posts with video & photo attachments.
+(4452)
-    * Get posts with only link attachments (500)
+    * Get posts with only link attachments.
+(500)
-    * Get posts with only video or photo attachments (1710)
+    * Get posts with only video or photo attachments.
+(1710)
-1. Get posts with date `2020-06-02` (9)
+1. Get posts with date `2020-06-02`.
+(9)
+1. Get posts with text `lorem` in message field.
+(326)
 1. ...

 ## Usefull commands